ISCDtoolbox/LinearElasticity/README.md

 git clone https://github.com/ICStoolbox/LinearElasticity.git
 ```

+First, you will need to install the [ICS Commons Library](https://github.com/ICStoolbox/Commons) on your system.
+Please refer to the instructions provided on the ICS Commons Library page in order to install this library.

 To compile the code and install the executable, navigate inside the directory
-where you downloaded or cloned the repository, and type in a command prompt:
+where you downloaded or cloned the present repository, and type in a command prompt:
 ```
 mkdir build
 cd build
 cmake ..
-make
+make install
 ```

 ##Usage